F1PFC/TTN_GPS_Tracker/Readme.md

 At the bottom of the screen of device settings you will see a box labelled 'frame counter settings'

-You can untick this box, and when the node resets the frame counter will start from zero and the packets or payloads will not now be rejected.
+You can un-tick this box, and when the node resets the frame counter will start from zero and the packets or payloads will not now be rejected.
 This is OK when testing a node, but do not leave it permanently set.